Burst and Frozen Pipes

-Winter can be a difficult time for your plumbing system because it has a higher risk of getting frozen.
-When some of the pipes are coated with ice, it’ll be hard for water to flow smoothly throughout your home.
-However, this doesn’t mean that you can’t do anything about it.
+When pipes are coated with ice, it’s more difficult for water to flow smoothly throughout your home.
+However, that doesn’t mean you can’t do anything about it.

-If you encounter any of these problems, then you can proceed to thaw the pipes.
+If you encounter any of these problems, you can proceed with attempting to thaw the pipes.
 Just remember to act with extreme caution, so as not to make the situation worse.

-The first thing you want to do is to turn off your home’s water supply.
-You don’t want to add any more pressure to the plumbing system.
-You can also leave faucets slightly open to help melt a portion of the frozen pipe.
-Next, grab a mop and some towels because you’ll need something to clean up the melted ice.
+The first thing you want to do is to turn off your home’s water supply and open bathroom and kitchen faucets slightly.
+This will alleviate pressure on the plumbing system.
+Next, have a mop and/or some towels handy to clean up the melted ice.

 Once you have your cleaning materials on hand, you can start thawing the pipes.
 To know which pipes are frozen, you can feel the temperature with your hand or use an infrared thermometer.

 When the problem areas are located, you can use a heat lamp, space heater, or hair dryer to thaw the ice.
 You can also try wrapping towels that have been soaked in hot water around them.